Jbleezy/BO1-Reimagined/README.md

 * 100% chance of hacking an exacavtor when thrown near the panel
 * 100% chance of random weapon powerup if thrown near a wall weapon
 * 100% chance of random powerup when throw near a powerup
-* If thrown outside the map, the player who threw the QED gets teleported
+* If thrown outside the map, the player who threw the QED gets teleported to a random location on the map
 * Free perk now only gives the perk to the player who threw the QED
 * Revive player effect now only revives players near where the QED was thrown
-* Removed player teleport effect
 * Removed red powerup spawn effect
 * Removed unupgrade current weapon effect
 * All other effects have a 25% chance of being put on the selected list